JaroVoltix/JKBottomSearchView/README.md

 }
 ```
 ### DataSource & Delegate
-JKBottomSearchViewDataSource is and alias to UITableViewDataSource
+JKBottomSearchViewDataSource is and alias to UITableViewDataSource.

 ```
 extension ViewController:JKBottomSearchViewDataSource{}